Best Antivirus Software for Mac iMore 2020

 Premium tools for premium protection

 Avast blocks fake sites, stops malicious files from downloading and filters threats and phishing schemes from email messages.
-Users have access to Avast's VPN and password manager.

 Best Mac Exclusive: Intego Mac Premium Bundle X9

 This Mac antivirus program is a group of individual programs specifically designed for Mac computers.
-It includes VirusBarrier, NetBarrier, ContentBarrier, WashingMachine, and Personal Backup.
-The VirusBarrier program is the primary antivirus software.
+It includes VirusBarrier, NetBarrier, ContentBarrier, WashingMachine, and Personal Backup, and the VirusBarrier program is the primary antivirus software.
 It recognized 98% of the malware threats in my tests.
 Intego's other programs include a personal firewall and great parental controls that both manage time and block inappropriate content.
 Intego's WashingMachine looks for junk files, outdated software programs, and files you haven't accessed in a while and helps you dispose or update them to help your Mac run faster.